electronistu/Project_Infinity/README.md

     At its core, Project Infinity utilizes a Graph RAG architecture.
 A "World Forge" engine first generates a comprehensive knowledge graph (`The Key`) that serves as a "single source of truth" for the AI.
 This graph is not just a list of entities, but a deeply interconnected world model of lore, politics, and geography.
 Grounding the agent in this graph solves the core problem of model hallucination.

 *   **Codified Agent Protocol:**
     The project's primary innovation is its method for agent specialization.
 The `GameMaster.md` file (`The Lock`) is not a natural language prompt, but a highly structured, token-efficient protocol.
 Written as a YAML-based schema, it defines the agent's core logic, operational states, and behavioral directives in a format optimized for LLM-to-LLM communication.
-This constrains a general LLM into a specialized, predictable, and powerful Game Master agent, capable of initiating complex narratives immediately.
+Crucially, the protocol now includes priming meta-instructions, making it robustly compatible across different foundational models (including Gemini, ChatGPT, and Mistral), ensuring the agent behaves consistently in any environment.

 *   **Proprietary Narrative Engine (L.I.C.
 Matrix):**
     Beyond simple factual retrieval, the agent's storytelling is governed by the **L.I.C.
 (Logic, Imagination, Coincidence) Matrix**.
 This proprietary framework acts as an "imagination driver," guiding the AI to weave facts from the knowledge graph with emergent story elements in a way that feels meaningful, creative, and alive.